zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 relationships with different women – typically sexu al relationships with different women.
 He’s not interested in having a relationship  with only one woman.
 Often, the man will be lying about his relationships to the women that he is with.
 That’s the way men are sometimes, unfortunately.
 Stacey sa ys that she thinks George will put his “philandering ways” – ways (ways) here  means habits – “he will put his philandering ways behind him.”
 To put something  “behind you” or “behind him” means to forget about it, to no longer do that  thing.
 Brad says, “Don’t count on it.”
 “To count on something” means to depend on to rely on something, to believe something is true.
 Brad says, “Do not count  on it” – don’t expect that to happen.
 Stacey says, “I’m convinced of it” – I’m pe rsuaded, I believe it is true.

 Brad says, “I’m always surprised by the degree to w hich women can delude themselves when it comes to love.”
 “I’m always surp rised” –It always surprises me – this is an expression we use when we are talki ng about something perhaps that we don’t understand, but also as a way of emph asizing to the other person how we have a very different opinion than they do a bout something or how unusual we think their opinion or their action is.
 Brad says, “I’m always surprised the degree – the extent, the amount – to which wome n can delude themselves.”
 “To delude” (delude) means to lie and cause others to believe those lies.
 In this case, the women are deluding themselves – they’re l ying to themselves.
 They are trying to persuade themselves of something that  they know isn’t really true.
-So when you delude yourself, you are lying to yours elf because you don’t want to accept the reality – the truth.
+So when you delude yourself, you are lying to yourself because you don’t want to accept the reality – the truth.
 Brad says, “I’m alw ays surprised by the degree – by how much – by the degree to which women can delude themselves when it comes to love.”
 The expression “when it comes to” –  means concerning, regarding, in relation to, or about.
 Of course, thi s woman – Stacey – thinks she can reform George and Brad is saying, “No, that’s n ot going to be possible.
 You’re deluding yourself.”

 Now let’s listen to the dialogue this time at a nor mal speed.